appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/distribution-ldap-authentication.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/ldap-login7.png' />

-- You must verify according to the method you have chosen.
+- If the Two Factor Authentication is enabled, you will need to verify your account.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/ldap-login8.png' />

-- If the login is successful, a screen similar to the one below will appear.
+- If the login is successful, the Testing Portal screen will appear.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/ldap-login9.png' />